kelvinsekx/portfolio/src/content/articles/passing-data-around-with-react/index.md

 I would give you the chance to handle that yourself and decide where you want the data to be displayed.
 Now the ball is in your court have fun.

 If you reload the browser everything should look good.
 Also, you can add more issues into the array.
-For now, two issues are enough to demostrate dynamic composition.
+For now, two issues are enough.